Kristen Martinez, M.Ed., Ed.S., LMHCA, NCC

 Questioning your identity can be scary.
 Coming to terms with an LGBT+ identity may be challenging for you.
 Living with that identity might be even more difficult.
 It can be hard to accept yourself as you truly are when all you see is hatred and ignorance around you.
 Stigma, discrimination, homophobia, biphobia, transphobia, and heterosexism are real.
 There is nothing wrong with you; it is the culture all around you that is sick.

 If you need support, I would be honored to give you a safe space to explore these issues.
 LGBT+ affirmative counseling and therapy is empowering, understanding, and proactive.
-Together we can build a foundation of trust that encourages you to cultivate stronger relationships with your loved ones, increase your self-esteem and confidence, and be at peace with and love who you really are.
+Together we can build a foundation of trust that encourages you to cultivate stronger relationships with your loved ones, increase your self-worth and confidence, and be at peace with and love who you really are.
+While I unfortunately cannot write letters for accessing gender-affirming care, I can provide you with referrals for colleagues who do.